writethedocs/www/docs/conf/portland/2022/news/conference-going-virtual.rst

 * Mental Health
 * Organizational Health

-The biggest worry that we have when orgnizing the conference is a COVID outbreak.
+The biggest worry that we have when organizing the conference is a COVID outbreak.
 We were already planning a number of mitigations, but this risk is always present whenever we gather in a large group.
 Omicron has lead to the highest case counts in the USA,